Using Pinterest for your diabetes blog

 Tailwind provides you with a place to upload your own fresh pins to be scheduled on your boards, as well as allows you to repin quality content from other Pinterest users.
 Pinterest wants to see you active every day, but with the help of Tailwind, you can reduce the amount of time you personally spend on Pinterest.
 You simply allow Tailwind’s scheduling tool to do the work.

-Tribes can be a huge benefit for many niches but I will say that if you are a niche diabetes blogger, tribes may not be as great a benefit to you as they are to other niches.
-This is because there are far fewer diabetes-related tribes than there are of say parenting or fashion tribes.
-You have to be a bit more creative when looking for tribes to join and share your content with but they do exist and will help you drive traffic to your website.
+Communities can be a huge benefit for many niches but I will say that if you are a niche diabetes blogger, communities may not be as great a benefit to you as they are to other niches.
+This is because there are far fewer diabetes-related communities than there are of say parenting or fashion communities.
+You have to be a bit more creative when looking for communities to join and share your content with, but they do exist and will help you drive traffic to your website.

 If you are still not sure if Tailwind is the right fit for you, you are in for a treat.
 They offer you a trial.
 You can schedule 100 pins with Tailwind before you have to move to a paid account.
 This allows you get a feel for this Pinterest tool before you buy their service.